 Sufism emphasizes mystical devotion to God through remembrance, or dhikr, and piety.
 Perhaps the best known and renowned Sufi was Jalal al-Din Rumi (Rumi) who lived in the 13th century.

 Sufism is not a separate sect of Islam, but rather a stream of interpretation emphasizing the interior path, or tariqah, of mystical devotion to God.
 A tradition describes the Prophet’s spiritual journey, the Mi’raj, in which he ascended into the highest heavens and came face to face with God.
-Sufism began as an imitation of Muhammad’s simple lifestyle and spiritual life in a time when the Umayyad khalifahs lived extravagantly.
-Many attribute the origins of the name Sufi to the coarse wool (suf) garment worn by early ascetics.
+Sufism began as an homage to Muhammad’s simple lifestyle and spiritual life in a time when the Umayyad caliphs lived extravagantly.
+Many attribute the origins of the name "Sufi" to the coarse wool (suf) garment worn by early ascetics.
 Others suggest the term derives from the Arabic word for purity (safa).
 Sufis soon developed a devotional interpretation of the soul’s path to God, describing God as Love and Light.

 Sufi orders established hostels (khanqah) throughout the Muslim world for traveling Muslim traders and taught their neighbors the way of devotion to God.
 In this way, Muslim communities were established throughout East and West Africa, South and Southeast Asia.
 The Sufi way continues to bring new Muslims into the ummah and provides a vehicle for popular expressions of Islamic devotion.